GeunhwaJeong/haneul-new/doc/src/contribute/faq.md

 See the [Haneul Smart Contract Platform](https://github.com/GeunhwaJeong/haneul/blob/main/doc/paper/haneul.pdf) for node architecture information.

-See the instructions to [run a Haneul Fullnode](../build/fullnode.md).
+See the instructions to [run a Haneul Full node](../build/fullnode.md).

 ## Is Haneul compatible with Ethereum Virtual Machine (EVM)?